 We implement all three kinds of binding by L-attributed definitions.
 The schema language is extended by allowing user code to be injected in the schema.
 Schema languages that provide binding are called binding schema markup languages.
 This section describes bindings in BSML and gives an example of their use.
 Further, we show how arbitrary binding codes limit the set of schemas supported by BSML.
+Predictive parsing cannot handle common prefixes in alternative productions, so standard techniques are used to eliminate such common prefixes.
+We show that these techniques break when the common prefixes contain binding codes.
+This limitation is rarely an issue and the problems it causes can be remedied by simple modifications to the schema.

 Let c denote an arbitrary string of code.
 Matching $\{c\}$ means executing code c while consuming no input tokens.
 No assumptions are made about the nature of c.
 In particular, c can (and usually does) produce side effects, so $A \rightarrow \{c_1\}, \{c_2\}$ and $A \rightarrow \{c_2\}, \{c_1\}$ can yield different results.
 A syntax-directed definition is a context-free grammar extended by allowing $\{c_j\}$ on the right-hand sides of productions.
-For a syntax-directed definition to be useful in binding, $c_j$ must contain references to parts of the document being parsed.
-We denote such references by xx, where x is the id or the name of some element or attribute.
-When x refers to an attribute or an element of some primitive type, xx is a value of the attribute or the data contents of the element.
-The type of xx is determined by the corresponding primitive type.
-When x refers to an element of a wildcard type, xx is a DOM tree constructed from all descendants of x, including itself.
+For a syntax-directed definition to be useful in binding, c_j must contain references to parts of the document being parsed.
+We denote such references by x, where x is the id or the name of some element or attribute.
+When x refers to an attribute or an element of some primitive type, x is a value of the attribute or the data contents of the element.
+The type of x is determined by the corresponding primitive type.
+When x refers to an element of a wildcard type, x is a DOM tree constructed from all descendants of x, including itself.
 This feature can be used for XHTML [21] documentation.
 The set of attributes (elements) that are available to code c depends on the placement of c in the syntax-directed definition and the parsing strategy.
-A syntax-directed definition is L-attributed if, for any derivation $S \Rightarrow^+ \alpha \{c\}\beta$ , any x referenced in c is defined in all derivations of $\alpha$ .
+A syntax-directed definition is L-attributed if, for any derivation $S \Rightarrow^+ \alpha \{c\}\beta$, any x referenced in c is defined in all derivations of α .
 That is, all attributes (elements) must be defined in a left-to-right scan before they are referenced.
 L-attributed definitions are easy to implement with an LL(1) parser, but they restrict the set of grammars reducible to LL(1).
 Luckily, these restrictions are not important in practice.

 Figure 7 gives an example binding schema for a PDP (see Section 1.1) and Figure 8 shows how a parser generated from this schema converts a PDP encoded in XML to a Matlab script.
-This script will then be executed by an execution manager (see Section 6).
+This script will then be executed by an execution manager (see Section 7).
 The same schema, with different binding code, can convert an XML file to a number of SQL INSERT statements that record the data in a relational database.
 The semantics of user codes are not limited to printing, so a FORTRAN version of this binding can store the PDP in an array to be processed later.
 In other words, BSML bindings are compatible with any execution environment that processes streams of data (requirement 7).
 We use the same approach to convert semistructured data to relational data, Matlab scripts, and C structures.